Renault R35: Syria and Lebanon

-The R 35 saw combat in Syrian hands when five R 35s took part in an unsuccessful Syrian Army attack on the Jewish kibbutz Degania Alef in the Galilee on 20 May 1948, during the Battles of the Kinarot Valley.
-The kibbutz defenders managed to knock out three R 35s, causing the remaining forces to retreat.
-One of the disabled R 35s remains near the kibbutz today as a memorial of the 1947–1949 Palestine war.
+The R35 saw combat in Syrian hands when five R35s took part in an unsuccessful Syrian Army attack on the Jewish kibbutz Degania Alef in the Galilee on 20 May 1948, during the Battles of the Kinarot Valley.
+The kibbutz defenders managed to knock out three R35s, causing the remaining forces to retreat.
+One of the disabled R35s remains near the kibbutz today as a memorial of the 1947–1949 Palestine war.
 It had been long thought that the defenders had incapacitated it with the help of a 20 mm anti-tank gun and Molotov cocktails; however, a 1991 IDF probe proved that this R35 had been knocked out by a PIAT round.

-The Lebanese Army also incorporated a number of R 35s.
+The Lebanese Army also incorporated a number of R35s.
 Some of the Lebanese vehicles had been rebuilt with a British 40 mm Ordnance QF 2-pounder gun, seeing action in the 1958 Lebanon crisis.